tytydraco/yessleep/out/The_Midnight_Cut.md

 “Godspeed, Sir Nick,” Erica laughed.

-Abby was lying on her bed, flipping through a copy of *Green Eggs and Ham* when I walked in and stood in the doorway.
+Abby was lying on her bed, flipping through a copy of *Green Eggs and Ham* when I walked over and stood in the doorway.
 “Permission to enter,” I said.

 “Permission granted,” she said, rehearsed and repeated time and time again.